jtcash/OwonB41T/README.md

 * Retries for failed or dropped connections
 * Command line argument parsing to make this a useful interface for use with other programs
 * Output format customization
+* Command line arguments for avoiding an interactive session (e.g. arguments to download recorded data to a file, start recording... etc.)

 ## Example Usage
 If you haven't changed your multimeter's name, it should just connect automatically.
 Otherwise, you can pass the name (or a substring) of your multimeter as the first argument to the program.